volcov/let_it_crash/README.md

 Embrace the "let it crash" philosophy in your tests by easily simulating crashes and verifying that your GenServers and supervised processes recover correctly.

+## Why Use LetItCrash?

+**We know Elixir/OTP supervision works.** LetItCrash doesn't test if processes restart—it tests if **your application handles restarts correctly**.

+Real bugs this library helps catch:
+- 🔍 **Resource leaks**: Database connections, file handles, ETS entries not cleaned up
+- 🗂️ **Registry inconsistencies**: Stale entries pointing to dead processes
+- 💾 **State corruption**: Shared caches with orphaned data after crashes
+- 🔗 **Cascade failures**: Client processes crashing when servers restart
+- ⚙️ **Incomplete initialization**: Processes not fully recovering their expected state

+*Think of it as integration testing for your crash recovery logic, not unit testing the BEAM.*

 ## Installation

 Add `let_it_crash` to your list of dependencies in `mix.exs`: